 WHAT IS THE EARLY START DENVER MODEL (ESDM)?

-Early Start Denver Model or ESDM is a model of intervention for young children with autism.
+Early Start Denver Model or ESDM therapy is a model of intervention for young children with autism.
 It targets the key features of autism that interfere with a child’s ability to learn, make friends and participate in the world around them.

 The ESDM is a comprehensive, developmental, behavioural early intervention program for young children with autism.
 What exactly does that mean?